AmplitudeAudio/doc-sdk/docs/api/assets/Attenuation/index.md

     :material-keyboard-return: **Return**
-    :    The air absorption attenuation factor for the given frequency band.
+    :    The air absorption attenuation factor in decibels (dB) for the given frequency band.
-    The returned value is in decibels (dB).